ffluxxus/unity-headunit/README.md

  - [Node Carplay](https://github.com/rhysmorgan134/node-CarPlay) | Used for CarPlay implementation

 ### Remarks
-**This software is not certified by Google Inc. It is created for R&D purposes and may not work as expected by the original authors.
+**This software is not certified by Google Inc nor Apple Inc. It is created for R&D purposes and may not work as expected by the original authors.
 Do not use while driving.
 You use this software at your own risk.**

+*AndroidAuto is registered trademark of Google Inc.*
+*Carplay is registered trademark of Apple Inc.*